carolynryan20/crosswordGA/README.txt

 | ■ | ■ | ■ | ■ | ■ | ■ | v | ■ | ■ | ■ |
  ----------------------------------------

+What we've done:
+    - All masks (of proper formatting) are able to work as crossword grid samples
+    - Edited crossover to be what we said in our paper
+    - Debugging so code will run no matter if user input is valid with hardcoded integers
+    - Print crossword in the desired grid format
+    - Added max generations so format follows more closely that in code we've seen throughout class -